htrc/HTRC-Tools-MiJ2XML/README.md

 ## usage

 This program takes three arguments:
+_sourcefile_:
-_sourcefile_: the path to the MARC-in_JSON file to be converted, defaults to meta.json in current directory
+>the path to the MARC-in_JSON file to be converted
+>defaults to meta.json in current directory
+_destinationDir_:
-destinationDir_: the path of the destination directory, defaults to current directory
+>the path of the destination directory,
+> defaults to current directory
+_batchSize_:
-_batchSize_: the number of records per collection file to be generated  (0 for unlimited batch size), defaults to 0
+>the number of records per collection file to be generated
+>(0 for unlimited batch size),
+>defaults to 0

 The batches will be named b[batchNumber].xml